-- 1 requirements of the Pasteurized Milk Ordinance which includes provisions from the "Grade A - 2 Condensed and Dry Milk Products and Condensed and Dry Whey Supplement 1 to the - 3 Grade A PMO".
-The commissioner may adopt rules imposing other standards in the interest of - 4 public safety, wholesomeness of product, consumer interest, sanitation, good supply, saleability. - 5 and promotion of grade A milk and milk products. - 6 4.1-25-31.
-State milk sanitation rating and sampling surveillance officer Duties -
+Only grade A milk may be sold as a fluid beverage for human consumption.
+The minimum standards for milk and milk products designated as grade A are the same as the minimum requirements of the Pasteurized Milk Ordinance which includes provisions from the "Grade A Condensed and Dry Milk Products and Condensed and Dry Whey - Supplement 1 to the Grade A PMO".
+The commissioner may adopt rules imposing other standards in the interest of public safety, wholesomeness of product, consumer interest, sanitation, good supply, saleability, and promotion of grade A milk and milk products.

-7 Guidelines.
+4.1-25-31.
+State milk sanitation rating and sampling surveillance officer - Duties - Guidelines.